“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 In the air, a humming sound rapidly approached.
 It sounded like the Jago.

 The man looked up to the sky and at that moment, Kiko turned over and kicked the man in the side with so much force that even though he was able to block it, he skidded straight back at least twenty feet leaving a carved trail where his feet dug into the dirt ground.

 As soon as they were apart, the Jago made its appearance and started firing its large blasters at the men.
 Kiko ran toward us and lifted us on our feet.

-The long cables shot out from the ship and picked the three of us up.
+The long cables shot out from the ship and picked us all up.
 Kiko took out her blaster and fired at the large blue eyed man.
 The blasts didn’t seem to hit him.
 He easily dodged them as he watched us being towed into the ship with a smile on his face.

-Once inside the ship, Rei helped Stellan up.
-“We’re going to drop you off with everyone else” she told him.
+Once inside, Rei helped Stellan up.
+“We’re going to drop you off with everyone else,” she told him.